-Ms. Warmbold was Senior Managing Director & Chief Financial Officer of the Canada Pension Plan Investment Board ("CPPIB") from 2013 until her retirement in 2017.
+Ms. Warmbold is a corporate director.
+She was Senior Managing Director & Chief Financial Officer of the Canada Pension Plan Investment Board ("CPPIB") from 2013 until her retirement in 2017.
 Prior to this and from 2008, Ms. Warmbold was the Senior Vice President & Chief Operations Officer of CPPIB.
 CPPIB is a professional investment management organization responsible for investing funds on behalf of the Canada Pension Plan.
 From 1997 to 2008, Ms. Warmbold was the Managing Director & CFO for Northwater Capital Management Inc.

-Ms. Warmbold holds an Honours Bachelor of Commerce degree from Queen's University, is a Chartered Professional Accountant, is a Fellow of the Institute of Chartered Professional Accountants of Ontario and has been granted the ICD.D designation by the Institute of Corporate Directors.
+Ms. Warmbold holds an Bachelor of Commerce (Honours) degree from Queen's University, is a Chartered Professional Accountant, is a Fellow of the Institute of Chartered Professional Accountants of Ontario and has been granted the ICD.D designation by the Institute of Corporate Directors.

-- 1 2018 Board / Committee Memberships 2018 Attendance Total 2018 Att at Board and Comm Other Current Board Memberships Member of the Board Audit, Finance and Risk Committee (Chair Responsible Care Committee 6 of 6 7 of 7 3 of 3 16 of 16 100% Bank of Nova Scotia (since 2018) Canadian Public Accountability Board (professional association) (since 2011) Crestone Peak Resources (private) (since 2017) Queen's University Board of Trustees (educational institution) (since 2015) SNC-Lavalin Group Inc. (since 2017) Women's College Hospital (academic hospital) (since 2014) Common Shares (1) (#) Total DSUs and RSUs (2)(3) (#) Total of Common Shares, DSUs and RSUs (#) Total Market Value of Common Shares, DSUs and RSUs (5) (\$) Minimum Shareholding Requirements (\$) Meets Share Ownership Requirements?
-(6) 6,000 7,408 13,408 974,896 720,000 Yes
+or corporate Briceto 15.
+Position/2019 Committee M Position/2019 Committee Memberships (2) Total 2019 Attendance at Board and Committee Meetings Other Current Board Memberships Member of the Board Audit, Finance and Risk Committee (Chair) Corporate Governance Committee Responsible Care Committee 10 of 10 9 of 9 3 of 3 1 of 1 23 of 23 100% Bank of Nova Scotia (since 2018) Canadian Public Accountability Board (professional association) (since 2011) Crestone Peak Resources (private) (since 2017) Queen's University Board of Trustees (educational institution) (since 2015) SNC-Lavalin Group Inc. (since 2017) Share and Share Equivaler nts Held as of M arch 5, 2020: Common Shares (4) (#) Total DSUs and RSUs (5)(6) (#) Total of Common Shares, DSUs and RSUs (#) Total Market Value of Common Shares, DSUs and RSUs (8) (\$) Minimum Shareholding Requirements (\$) Meets Share Ownership Requirements?
+(9)